 The admissions process for such students is modified from the general admission criteria.
-HCC bridge students must complete and submit a HCC Bridge form and an Application for Admission, available from Admissions.
+HCC bridge students must complete and submit a HCC Bridge form and a Non-Degree Seeking Student Application form, available from Admissions.
 These are reviewed by the Academic Dean for admission to the HCC Bridge program.